ragnarlevi/ragnarlevi.github.io/content/post/DepGP.md

 where $h_i$ is the filter of process $y_i$.

-If we define use a gaussian filter
+If we define a Gaussian filter

 $$ h(x) = b \exp \big( -0.5 ax^2 \big)$$